Gravel_Schaltungen_Modelluebersicht_Header_desktop.jpg

 Campagnolo Ekar

-With the Ekar, Campagnolo offers a top-notch groupset for your gravel bike.
-There's no front derailleur here, but you do get 13 sprockets.
-Carbon is used in both the cranks and derailleur – and only the best materials elsewhere.
-The Ergopower shift/brake levers have been optimized for gravel bikes and come with a revamped thumb lever.
+With the Ekar, Campagnolo offers a high-end groupset for your gravel bike.
+There is no front derailleur, but instead you get 13 sprockets.
+Carbon is used in both the crankset and the rear derailleur, and only the best materials are used throughout.
+The Ergopower shift/brake levers have been optimized for gravel riding and come with a redesigned thumb lever.

 SRAM XPLR AXS, Eagle-Mullet, and All-Road

-SRAM divides its gravel bike groupsets into three categories with different gear ranges:
+SRAM divides its gravel bike groupsets into three categories with different gear gradations:

-• 1x-XPLR – With XPLR (pronounced like "explore"), SRAM offers universal 1x13 and 1x12 groups specifically for gravel bikes.
-The range and gradation of the cassettes with 10-44/46 teeth combine the best of both worlds: a range almost as wide as on an MTB and gears as finely spaced as on a road bike cassette.
-Thanks to the single crank, the XPLR groups are simple, robust, quiet, and smooth.
+• 1x-XPLR – With XPLR (pronounced like “explore”), SRAM offers universal 1x13 and 1x12 groups designed specifically for gravel bikes.
+The range and gradation of the 10–44/46 cassettes combine the best of both worlds: an almost MTB-level gear range and nearly road-bike-like fine spacing.
+Thanks to the single crank, XPLR groups are simple, robust, quiet, and smooth.

-• 1x-Eagle – The “Mullet” drive combines the robustness of an MTB derailleur and the huge range of a twelve-speed Eagle cassette with 10-50/52 teeth with a single crank and AXS shift/brake levers.
-This option is ideal if you often ride your gravel bike in rough terrain.
-The lighter gears are also a big help with bikepacking.
+• 1x-Eagle – The “Mullet” setup combines the robustness of an MTB rear derailleur and the huge gear range of a 12-speed Eagle cassette (10–50/52) with a single crank and AXS shift/brake levers.
+This is the ideal option if you frequently ride your gravel bike in rough terrain.
+The lighter gears also help greatly when bikepacking.

-• 2x-All-Road – Two chainrings on the crank, with 46/33 or 43/30 smaller than on pure road bikes, combined by SRAM in the All-Road groups with 10-36 or 10-33 twelve-speed cassettes.
-This gives you a very fine gradation to ride at your exact cadence on the road.
-At the same time, you have more reserves for the mountains and light terrain.
+• 2x-All-Road – Two chainrings, either 46/33 or 43/30, smaller than those on pure road bikes, are paired by SRAM with 12-speed cassettes in 10–36 or 10–33.
+This gives you very fine gear spacing for keeping your cadence on the road, while still providing reserves for climbs and light off-road terrain.

 The top groupset for gravel bikes is the SRAM Red XPLR AXS 1x13.
-Here, you get the latest technologies, the highest quality materials, and the most precise craftsmanship.
-The main differences from the 1x12 Red are the wider range and adjusted gradation of the cassette, as well as the UDH mounting (Universal Derailleur Hanger) of the derailleur.
-The twelve-speed Red groups (1x12-XPLR and 2x12-All-Road) are second to none in quality, lightweight construction, and craftsmanship.
-The Force groups also come with high-quality materials (such as carbon cranks), but are not quite as light.
-Below that is the Rival – slightly cheaper since it forgoes the most expensive materials.
-Apex is the entry into the world of gravel shifting from SRAM.
-It's available not only in the wireless AXS version but also mechanically with a cable.
+Here you get the latest technologies, the highest-quality materials, and the most precise workmanship.
+The key differences compared to the 1x12 Red are the wider cassette range, the adjusted gradation, and the robust and precise Full-Mount interface of the rear derailleur for frames with UDH (Universal Derailleur Hanger).
+The twelve-speed Red groups (1x12-XPLR and 2x12-All-Road) are just as impressive in terms of quality, lightweight construction, and machining.
+The Force groups also use high-quality materials (such as carbon crank arms), but are not quite as light.
+Just below sits the Rival – slightly cheaper because the most expensive materials are omitted.
+Apex is the entry into SRAM’s gravel shifting world.
+It is available not only as a wireless AXS version but also mechanically with a cable.

-A Mullet drive with Eagle components is not available as a pure groupset, but only as an individual assembly of parts from the worlds of MTB, road bike, and gravel biking.
-You can mix quality levels – but always pay attention to compatibility when making your choice.
+A Mullet setup with Eagle components is not available as a complete groupset but only as an individual combination of parts from the MTB, road, and gravel segments.
+You can mix quality levels – but always make sure to check compatibility.

-Attention: SRAM uses different mounting standards for derailleurs.
-Some, like the new 1x13 Red AXS and the Eagle Transmission MTB derailleurs require frames with UDH dropouts.
-SRAM also calls this „Full Mount“.
-The new technology is more robust and precise, but not compatible with frames with classic hanger eyes.
+Attention: SRAM uses different mounting standards for its derailleurs.
+Some, such as the 1x13 XPLR AXS units (Red, Force, and Rival) and Eagle Transmission MTB derailleurs, require frames with UDH dropouts.
+SRAM calls this “Full Mount”.
+The new technology is more robust and more precise but is not compatible with frames that have classic derailleur hangers.

 Electronic or Mechanical Shifting?

-From Shimano and Campagnolo, you get mechanical groupsets – that is, shifting with a cable.
-The technology is reliable and time-tested.
-Shimano offers Di2 as an alternative – an electronic, partially wireless shifting system.
-SRAM goes all-in on electronic options with its high-end complete groups with the wireless technology named AXS.
-Mechanical shifting you get in the entry-level segment.
-We'll explain the advantages of these systems in a separate post.
+From Shimano, SRAM and Campagnolo, you can also get mechanical groupsets – shifting systems that use a cable.
+The technology is reliable and well-proven.
+As an alternative, Shimano offers its electronic Di2 system, which depending on the model can be wired, partially wireless (semi-wireless), or, since 2025, fully wireless.
+For its high-end complete groupsets, SRAM relies entirely on electronic options using its wireless AXS technology.
+Mechanical shifting is usually found in the entry-level segment.
+We explain the advantages of electronic systems in a dedicated article.

 Enlarged view of an electronic bicycle shifting system